ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 The functions `do_initialize` and `do_terminate` handle initialization and termination processes.
 These functions manage the state of the Bluetooth controller.

-<span class="notes">**Note:** It is unnecessary to initialize or terminate the HCI transport in those function because it is handled by the base class.
+<span class="notes">**Note:** It is unnecessary to initialize or terminate the HCI transport in these functions, because that is handled by the base class.
 The HCI transport is initialized right before the call to `do_initialize` and is terminated right after the call to `do_terminate`.</span>

 ##### Memory pool

-The function `get_buffer_pool_description` in the base class returns a buffer of 1040 bytes divided in different memory pools:
+The function `get_buffer_pool_description` in the base class returns a buffer of 1040 bytes divided into different memory pools:

 | Chunk size (bytes) | Number of chunks |
 |--------------------|------------------|